George Pólya Prize in Mathematics

 The George Pólya Prize was established in 1969 as a quadrennial prize in combinatorics.
 It was extended in scope in 1992, following a generous bequest from the estate of Stella V. Pólya.
-It was extended to be given biennially alternately in two categories: (1) for a notable application of combinatorial theory; (2) for a notable contribution in mathematics.
-In 2013, the George Pólya Prize for Mathematical Exposition (first award 2015) was created to bring greater emphasis to Pólya’s legacy of communicating mathematics effectively.
-At the same time, the biennial prize was divided into two quadrennial prizes, the George Pólya Prize in Combinatorics (first award 2016) and the George Pólya Prize in Mathematics (first award 2014).
+It was extended to be given biennially alternately in two categories: (1) for a notable application of combinatorial theory; (2) for a notable contribution in another field of interest to George Polya, such as approximation theory, complex analysis, number theory, orthogonal polynomials, probability theory, or mathematical discovery and learning.
+In 2013, the George Pólya Prize for Mathematical Exposition (first awarded in 2015) was created to bring greater emphasis to Pólya’s legacy of communicating mathematics effectively.
+At the same time, the biennial prize was divided into two quadrennial prizes, the George Pólya Prize in Combinatorics (based on the former category 1 and first awarded in 2016) and the George Pólya Prize in Mathematics (based on the former category 2 and first awarded in 2014).

 Recipients of the George Pólya Prize in the category of a notable contribution in mathematics: